WICS-UCI/venushacks/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Deploying
 We use GitHub Pages to deploy our site.
+New pushes to master should trigger an auto-deploy of the website.

+#### Manually Deploying
 Make sure you are on the latest version of `master` before running the deploy command.
 - `git checkout master`
 - `git pull`
 - `npm run deploy`